-LAN 331 Intermediate Readings & Syntax I
+LAN 321 Intermediate Readings & Syntax I

-Vocabulary development and the study of Greek syntax for reading and exeges is in the New Testament.
-Increased vocabulary development.
-Emphasis on increasing ability to read different types of New Testament Greek literature, analysis of syntax, and principle of exeges is.
+This course is a study of vocabulary development and Greek syntax for reading and exegesis in the New Testament with emphasis on increased vocabulary development and reading different types of New Testament Greek literature, analysis of syntax, and principle of exegesis.

-Prerequisite: LAN 222
+Offered: fall Prerequisite: LAN 222

-LAN 332 Intermediate Readings & Syntax II
+LAN 322 Intermediate Readings & Syntax II

-Continuation of LAN 331 with an introduction to paleography (biblical manuscripts), textual criticism, rhetorical analysis, and readings in classical Greek.
+This course is a continuation of LAN 321 with an introduction to paleography (biblical manuscripts), textual criticism, rhetorical analysis, and readings in classical Greek.
+Offered: spring

-Offered: spring Prerequisite: LAN 331
+Prerequisite: LAN 321

-LAN 441 Advanced Greek I
+LAN 421 Advanced Greek I

-In-depth study of exegetical methods, procedures, and other issues in the Greek New Testament encountered in reading selected Greek texts with emphasis on the role of Greek exegesis in addressing problems of interpretation.
-(May be used as a BIB 400+ requirement.)

-Offered: on demand Prerequisite: LAN 332
+This course is an in-depth study of exegetical methods, procedures, and other issues in the Greek New Testament encountered in reading selected Greek texts with emphasis on the role of Greek exegesis in addressing problems of interpretation.
+This course may be used as a BIB 400+ requirement.
+Offered: on demand Prerequisite: LAN 322

-LAN 442 Advanced Greek II
+LAN 422 Advanced Greek II

-In-depth study of exegetical methods, procedures, and other issues in the Greek New Testament with emphasis on the epistles or later New Testament writings.

-(May be used as a BIB 400+ requirement.)
+This course is an in-depth study of exegetical methods, procedures, and other issues in the Greek New Testament with emphasis on the epistles or later New Testament writings.
+This course may be used as a BIB 400+ requirement.
+Offered: on demand